-- 75 Green roofs containing vegetation, and sometimes water features, provide multiple benefits to a development.
-Water runoff reduction, evaporative cooling, increased biodiversity and reduced solar gain on the building surface are all key features. - 76 Similarly to a rooftop garden, green roofs can reduce heat islands through the provision of shade, removing heat from surrounding air and reduce roof surface temperatures.
-Compared to standard roofs, green roofs can be over 4°C cooler at the surface, whilst modelling simulations have shown indoor temperature reductions from green roofs of up to 3°C. - 77 Green roofs can be combined with solar panels to make 'biosolar roofs'.
+- 76 Green roofs containing vegetation, and sometimes water features, provide multiple benefits to a development.
+Water runoff reduction, evaporative cooling, increased biodiversity and reduced solar gain on the building surface are all key features. - 77 Similarly to a rooftop garden, green roofs can reduce heat islands through the provision of shade, removing heat from surrounding air and reducing roof surface temperatures.
+Compared to standard roofs, green roofs can be over 4°C cooler at the surface, whilst modelling simulations have shown indoor temperature reductions from green roofs of up to 3°C.

+- 78 Green roofs can be combined with solar panels to make 'biosolar roofs'.
 Although green roofs may reduce roof space for solar panels, this may be outweighed by efficiency gains of the panels due to the green roofs' mitigation of extreme temperatures.
 Panel efficiency is highest at a set operating temperature, and thus increases when paired with green roofs, as the panels are less likely to exceed this temperature.
-Panels should be placed at least 75cm above vegetation.
+Panels should be placed at least 75cm above vegetation. - 79 Blue roofs can also be used to temporarily store and gradually release rainwater.
+Blue roofs are a key part of Sustainable Drainage Systems (SuDS) and are often used in urban areas where space is limited.

-Figure 5: Example of a biosolar roof
+Example of a biosolar roof

-- 78 It is anticipated that as policy requirements become more stringent for operational energy, overheating and biodiversity, a crucial balance in new development will need to be struck between: - Installing sufficient on-site rooftop solar PV for a net zero energy/ carbon balance - Mitigating overheating risk with reflective appropriate materials and design - Integrating green roofs with other requirements
+- 80 It is anticipated that as policy requirements become more stringent for operational energy, overheating and biodiversity, a crucial balance in new development will need to be struck between: - Installing sufficient on-site rooftop solar PV for a net zero energy/ carbon balance - Mitigating overheating risk with reflective appropriate materials and design - Integrating green and blue roofs with other requirements